Does your spirit attend your funeral?

 amanda linette meder

 A few months ago, I went to a funeral for a friend’s father.

 Knowing how funerals usually go, I went fully expecting to see a few Spirits, especially since the funeral was taking place in a church.

-I also expected the Spirit of my friend’s mother to be present.
+So I expected that.
+I also expected the Spirit of my friend’s father to be present.

-I had seen her just a few days before her passing in the hospice room.
-The Light was already present and glowing in front of her bed.
-She talked about it and referenced to it - I was able to validate.
-Yes, she was indeed seeing a giant glowing light with Spirit people and Angels glowing in the center of it.
+I had seen him just a few days before her passing in the hospice room.
+The Light was already present and glowing in front of his bed.
+He talked about it and referenced to it to others in the room.

 This is normal.
 It is also normal for a deceased person to attend their own funeral service after they leave their physical body in death.